LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/validate/README.md

 <img src="screenshots/invalid-casesensitive.png"/>

 What's wrong with "raves"?
 Well, turns out Googly Moogly is a case-sensitive beast.
-(This was all your brilliant idea, but we're just reminding you of the details).
+(This was all your idea, we're just reminding you of the details).
 So anyway `"S"` is allowed, but not `"s"`.
 This should actually make it easier for you to implement.

 When Steve finally gets it right, like this: